+The Centre of Central Asian Studies is the biggest multi-disciplinary research Centre, researching 12 different disciplines.
 The main objective of the Centre is to explore the possibilities for reviving and improving the age-old relations between India and Central Asia.
-It is a multi-disciplinary research Centre, constitutes 12 different disciplines.
-It offers M. Phil. and Ph.D. programmes in diverse fields on the following thrust areas:
+It offers MPhil. and PhD programmes in diverse fields on the following thrust areas:

 Ø Resource Management